honeypotio/sidekiq_honeypot/README.md

 # sidekiq_honeypot

-This gem is a plugin to excon gem https://github.com/mperham/sidekiq .
+This gem is a plugin to sidekiq gem https://github.com/mperham/sidekiq .

 This gem allows enqueueing jobs in sidekiq without defining their classes.